franco-ruggeri/covid19-detection/README.md

 However, in this case you have to provide the trained models to the application.
 You can decide either to download the [best models we trained](https://drive.google.com/drive/folders/1x7_xh1xNcuvT8j29y7pTyk_3nrFHNZd2?usp=sharing) or to train your own models with the [command-line tools](3-command-line-suite).

 ## 2. Application
-If you have done the recommended installation, you can launch the application by searching among the applications.
-Otherwise, you can launch it on the terminal:
+If you have done the recommended installation, you can launch the application by searching it among the applications.
+Otherwise, you can launch it from the terminal:
 ```
-covid19-detector <models_path>      # replace <models_path> with the path where you stored the models
+covid19-detector
 ```

 ## 3. Command-line suite